 - 13. Reset the counter values as previously instructed and rerun the program.
 Run the show_count.tcl script again and look at the values of the counters.
 Are they all the same as last time?
 Why or why not?
 You should compare your results to those found in the file example_results.txt to verify the counter values.
 Does your profiling data explain where all the execution cycles were spend (i.e., does the total number of cycles executed equal the sum of the cycles spent in the functions profiled)? - 14.
 You can also use the counters to determine how many clock cycles are required to execute a single instruction by setting both the upper and lower bounds to the same address.
-If the instruction is executed only once, the number of clock cycles should be the same as what is specified in the MicroBlaze processor manual.
-Familiarize yourself with the available XMD commands or change the core parameters to better understand how your application runs on the MicroBlaze processor.
+If the instruction is executed only once, the number of clock cycles should be the same as what is specified in the MicroB-laze processor manual.
+Familiarize yourself with the available XMD commands or change the core parameters to better understand how your application runs on the MicroBlaze processor. - 15.
+If you decide to make your own core by hand then the snoopy core can be used as an example.
+Alternativley, you can use the Create and Import Peripheral Wizard (located under the hardware menu of XPS) to create a template for a new IP core.
+The wizard will generate a working example core that connects to your choice of interface (PLB, FSL, OPB, etc) that you can experiment with.